 Lecture notesBe sure to take the CITI Research Ethics training this week.
 The link for instructions is here.

 This week we talk about ethics in research.
-We will address several key issues:
+Key issues:

-- What researchers mustdo to ensure thier study is ethical
+- What researchers must do to ensure their study is ethical

 - How the risk of harm get's weighed against the value of scientific data